 With this in mind, the unique appearance of the KS90 starts to make sense.
 The thick, hybrid-type sole combines an aggressive outer tread (licensed from Vibram) with a contoured shock absorbing core.
 The result is ruggedly functional, but comfortable enough for long hours hiking and bouldering.

-The wearer's foot rests slightly recessed into the aforementioned sole, cradled between it and multiple soft padded leather inserts.
-These inserts align with the the top, sides, and rear of the ankle in a manner very similar to a therapeutic brace.
+The wearer's foot rests slightly recessed into the aforementioned sole, cradled between it and multiple soft padded-leather inserts.
+These inserts align with the top, sides, and rear of the ankle in a manner very similar to a therapeutic brace.
 When properly laced, the padding gently applies pressure, effectively eliminating ankle sprains and rolls while carrying heavy loads.

 First introduced in 1990, the Kampfstiefel 90 has been in active service for nearly 30 years.
-Our batch is a complete lot from the Swiss military's ongoing phase out---a process which began in 2017.
+Our batch is a complete lot from the Swiss military's ongoing phase out — a process which began in 2017.
 In this respect we fared pretty well.
-Our boots were stored in a series of climate controlled military warehouses and were shipped to us in outstanding condition.
-Date stamps indicate our Gen I boots were manufactured in the late 2000s and early 2010s, while our Gen II boots mostly date from the last 5 years.
+Our boots were stored in a series of climate-controlled military warehouses and were shipped to us in outstanding condition.
+Date stamps indicate our Gen I boots were manufactured in the late 2000s and early 2010s, while our Gen II boots mostly date from the last five years.

 You should expect your boots to arrive in excellent condition, with minor superficial scuff marks from handling and their transit to the US.
 Boots may be restored to like new condition with the application of a soapy rag and a new coat of polish.

 Swiss training manuals recommend you clean and polish your boots monthly during regular use.
 Depending on your climate, a layer of wax or spray-on water repellent is recommended.
 When applying these products make sure the boot is clean, dry, and polished.
 Do not apply water proofing treatments to a wet boot or polish which has not completely cured.